 Unlike those of many liberal arts institutions, Clark's studio art program offers a sequence of courses in graphic design, complementing the more traditional media (like painting and sculpture) typically featured in a fine arts program.

-With faculty approval, students can incorporate a course at the Worcester Art Museum or Worcester Craft Center as part of a directed study course.
+With faculty approval, students can incorporate a course at the Worcester Art Museum or Worcester Center for Crafts as part of a directed study course.
 (Museum or Craft Center tuition is additional to Clark tuition).

 A Broader Perspective